idaholab/moose/framework/doc/content/source/timeintegrators/ImplicitEuler.md

-For [linear systems](systems/LinearSystem.md), on top of creating the time derivatives of the degrees of freedom, this provides contributions to the matrix and the right hand side.
-Taking a finite volume system for example, the contributions to the matrix will be:
+For [linear systems](systems/LinearSystem.md), on top of creating the time derivatives of the degrees of freedom, this provides contributions to the matrix diagonal and the right hand side.
+Taking a finite volume system for example, the contributions to the matrix diagonal will be:

 !equation
 \frac{1}{\Delta t}V_C,

-where $\Delta t$ and $\frac{V_C}$ are the time step size and cell volume, repectively.
+where $\Delta t$ and $\frac{V_C}$ are the time step size and cell volume, respectively.
 The contribution to the right hand side is:

 !equation
 \frac{u_{old,C}}{\Delta t}V_C,